 With

-B.6 High frame rate HD
+B.6 High frame rate

-HEVC Levels 5.0 and 5.1 support greater than 60 Hz, e.g. when the resolution is not at the maximum.
-These profiles relax the frame rate constraints of Table B.1 profiles “UHD8”, UHD10”, “HDR10”, and “HLG10” to allow what Levels 5.0 and 5.1 permit.
+HEVC Levels 5.0, 5.1 and 6.1 support greater than 60 Hz, e.g. when the resolution is not at the maximum.
+These profiles relax the frame rate constraints of Table B.1 profiles “UHD8”, UHD10”, “HDR10”, “HLG10” and “8K10” to allow what Levels 5.0, 5.1 and 6.1 permit.
 The profiles defined in Table B.2 are identical to the corresponding Table B.1 CMAF media profiles, except for the “Max Frame Rate” column in Table B.1.
 These new profiles can support the maximum resolution or maximum frame rate but not both concurrently due to HEVC level constraints.

+For a CMAF track to comply with one of the CMAF media profiles in Table B.2, it:

+— shall conform to the profile in column “Corresponding Table B.1 Media Profile” except for the Max Frame Rate indicated in Table B.1.

+— shall not exceed the frame rate listed in Table B.2 “Max Frame Rate” column, even if the HEVC level would permit higher values.

+— should include the CMAF File Brand listed in its CMAF header

+NOTE CMAF tracks conforming to the Media Profile listed in the Second column of Table B.2 automatically conform to the associated media profile listed in the same row in the first column.

 Table B.2 — HEVC video CMAF media profiles – High frame rate